 This two-day course provides an introduction to the theory and practice of panel-data analysis.
 After introducing the fixed-effects and random-effects approaches to unobserved individual-level heterogeneity, the course covers linear models with exogenous covariates, linear models with endogenous variables, dynamic linear models, and some nonlinear models.
 A quick introduction to the generalized method of moments estimation technique is also included.
 The differences between the individual-specific and population-averaged interpretations are discussed throughout the course.
 Concepts are extensively illustrated using exercises and examples worked in Stata.

 A general familiarity with Stata and a graduate-level course in regression analysis or comparable experience.

-This is a 2-day course.
-All training courses generally run for 8 hours per day and include morning and afternoon breaks and a lunch break.
+This is a two-day course.
+All training courses generally run for eight hours per day and include morning and afternoon breaks and a lunch break.
 You can arrange a convenient schedule with your instructor and training coordinator.